segabl/pd2-chaos-mod/README.md

 Breaks all vehicles

 **Meet your Quota**
-Players need to kill a certain amount of enemies, failing to do so downs them
+Players need to kill a certain amount of enemies in time, failing to do so downs them

 **Modifier Overload**
 Instantly activates the maximum amount of allowed modifiers